bitsofinfo/hazelcast-consul-discovery-spi/README.md

 # hazelcast-consul-discovery-spi

 Provides a Consul based discovery strategy for Hazlecast 3.6-EA+ enabled applications.
-This is an easy to configure plug-and-play Hazlecast DiscoveryStrategy that will optionally register each of your Hazelcast instances with Consul and enable Hazelcast nodes to dynamically discover one another.
+This is an easy to configure plug-and-play Hazlecast DiscoveryStrategy that will optionally register each of your Hazelcast instances with Consul and enable Hazelcast nodes to dynamically discover one another via Consul.

 * [Status](#status)
 * [Requirements](#requirements)